-The Table I shows bounds on $\gamma$ derived in this paper along with other recent constraints obtained from galaxy clusters and SNe Ia observations.
-As one may see, our results are in full agreement with the previous ones from galaxy clusters plus SNe Ia analyses and indicate no significant variation of the fine structure constant $\alpha$.
+Table I shows the bounds on $\gamma$ derived in this paper, along with other recent constraints obtained from galaxy clusters and SNe Ia observations.
+As one may see, our results are in full agreement with the previous ones from galaxy clusters plus SNe Ia analyses.